ovh/cds/docs/content/hosting/upgrade/migrate_0.49.md

 The release 0.49 introduced a new parameter in CDN configuration to disable and remove a CDN unit.
 In the previous version 0.48, you created a CDS Unit for CDN.
 Time is coming to disabled it.
-In the next release, all logs datas in CDS will be deleted, and CDN will become the only way to manage logs.
+In the next release (0.50), all logs datas in CDS will be deleted, and CDN will become the only way to manage logs.

 # Disable CDS Unit